Kendall Crye

 Katie Day

 Katie Day has always been interested in how to help people function to the best of their ability at all stages of life.
 This lead to her earning her Bachelors Degree in Social Work at the University of Georgia in 2004, then her Masters Degree in Social Work the following year.
 She began her career working with families adopting children from the foster care system.
 She worked with adoptive family for many years, but was ready to work with families and individuals in a different stage in life.
 After reading the book Being Mortal, by Atul Gawande she was sure she wanted to help improve the quality life for the elderly and help their families cope with the challenges.
+Katie has a deep commitment to seniors and advocating for their best care and has been an asset to Aging Life Care of Atlanta.

 Katie is a native Georgian who lives with her husband and children.
 She loves gardening and spending her time entertaining family and friends